 Of course, the vast majority of those will be either about Ouyang or about his relationship with Esen.
 I'm rereading it right now.

 - I love the exercise he forced Altan's men to do.
 Would it have later proved to be useful in battle if one were willing to have many casualties, which Ouyang very much was?
 Yes.
 Did he do it partially to embarrass Altan and to show him he's of higher military rank because he's petty as hell?
-Yes.
+Also yes.

 - In a modern world I'm convinced Ouyang'd be either trans or intersex.
 It sounds fitting.
+He would still be a raging misogynist though.

 - Placeholder